-C. Shows with special circumstances may apply to the Executive Board for an exception for the number of judges in the arena for the expressed purpose of allowing more judges to judge halter at the same time.
+C. Shows with special circumstances may apply to the Executive Board for an exception for the number of judges judging in the arena at the same time.
 Such application must be submitted in writing.

 3032.
 An APA may combine or split their six (6) multiple judged events annually allocated, (to wit, six shows in three days, twelve shows in six days, etc.)